pcurry/EuroPi/software/contrib/consequencer.md

 date: 2022-02-09

-labels: sequencer, gates, triggers, drums, randomness
+labels: drums, gates, randomness, sequencer, triggers

 Consequencer is a gate and stepped CV sequencer inspired by Grids from Mutable Instruments and the randomness created by the Turing Machine.
 Pattern changes and randomness are introduced as a consequence of both manual input and control voltages sent to the analogue input.